fruitbox12/NeuRacle/README.md

 ## Oracle Trilemma

-Most traditional Oracle recent day come to the same [problem](https://encyclopedia.pub/entry/2959), that have to either compromised on trustless (using trusted identities to bring data on-chain, eg: [ChainLink](https://james-sangalli.medium.com/why-chainlink-is-not-the-oracle-of-the-future-8bb859a81947#:~:text=ChainLink%20does%20not%20have%20a,centralised%20verification%20and%20dispute%20resolution.), finality (like using optimistic oracle, bet to bring data on-chain, eg: [UMA](https://umaproject.org/products/optimistic-oracle)), or security.
+Most traditional Oracle recent day come to the same [problems](https://encyclopedia.pub/entry/2959), that have to either compromised on decentralization (using trusted identities to bring data on-chain, eg: [ChainLink](https://james-sangalli.medium.com/why-chainlink-is-not-the-oracle-of-the-future-8bb859a81947#:~:text=ChainLink%20does%20not%20have%20a,centralised%20verification%20and%20dispute%20resolution.)), finality (like using optimistic oracle, bet to bring data on-chain, eg: [UMA](https://umaproject.org/products/optimistic-oracle)), or security.
 It's almost the same as the [blockchain trilemma](https://www.ledger.com/academy/what-is-the-blockchain-trilemma).

 ## From Oracle to Distributed Ledger Technology

-Because the Oracle trilemma is almost the same as blockchain trilemma, choose a blockchain solution as an [oracle solution](https://medium.com/@jameslee777/decentralized-trustless-oracles-dto-by-piggybacking-on-timestamp-consensus-rules-2adce34d67b6) will be an innovated approach.
+Because the Oracle trilemma is almost the same as blockchain trilemma, [choose a blockchain solution as an oracle solution](https://medium.com/@jameslee777/decentralized-trustless-oracles-dto-by-piggybacking-on-timestamp-consensus-rules-2adce34d67b6) will be an innovated approach.
 There already some successful Oracle that are using this approach to challenge the Oracle Trilemma, eg: [Komodo Trustless Oracles](https://komodoplatform.com/en/blog/the-promise-of-smart-contracts-and-the-oracle-problem/).

 Though, blockchain can't solve it's own trilemma.